Sagar-Sathyanarayanan/Introduction-to-JavaScript/README.md

 ## Question 9: Julia-James done using for loop.

 ```
-Write a while loop that:
+Write a for loop that:

 *Loop through the numbers 1 to 20
 *If the number is divisible by 3, print "Julia"